 Steve Jobs, CEO, Co-founder & ex-CEO

 “In our early years, we didn’t talk about culture much.
 We hadn’t documented it all.
 We just built a business that we wanted to work in.
 And, that was great.
 But the real return on culture happened when we started getting more deliberate about it.
 By writing it down.
 By debating it.
 By taking it apart, polishing the pieces and putting it back together.
 Iterating.
 Again.
 And again.”

 Dharmesh Shah, Co-founder, Hubspot

 “When you’re building an institution, you’re consciously growing something that will be beyond you.
 It will exist without you, it’ll grow beyond you, it’ll sustain itself beyond you….it’s about creating culture and values that persist.
 It’s that psychic glue that holds it all together.
 By establishing a candid culture, companies, nonprofits, governments, alike can empower future frontrunners to never stop challenging the status quo – and each other, in order to create sustainable, positive impact.
 While you may not always like what you see and hear, it’s better to have the option to change your path now than to versus learning little too little, too late tomorrow.
 I consciously go out of my way to not only create an open culture but also have open lines of communication to a very wide set of people, because the bad news may not come direct.”

 Nandan Nielkani, Co-Founder & Ex-CEO, Infosys

-On why culture matters so much to the Marriott hotels:
+On why culture matters so much to Marriott hotels:

 “Think about the advantage of a place where talent wants to stay 25 years.
-Your turnovers lower, you don’t have as many people you have to train every year, break in every year, you don’t have as many mistakes.
+Your turnover is lower, you don’t have as many people you have to train every year, or break in every year and you don’t have as many mistakes.
 A seasoned workforce does a better job – and they cost you less money.”

 David Rodriguez, CHRO, Marriott